-In January 2016, the FASB issued a new standard to amend certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
-Most prominent among the amendments is the requirement for changes in the fair value of our equity investments, with certain exceptions, to be recognized through net income rather than other comprehensive income ("OCI").
-The new standard will be effective for us beginning July 1, 2018.
-The application of the amendments will result in a cumulative-effect adjustment to our consolidated balance sheets as of the effective date.
-We are currently evaluating the impact of this standard on our consolidated financial statements.
+In January 2016, the FASB issued a new standard related to certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
+Most prominent among the changes in the standard is the requirement for changes in the fair value of our equity investments, with certain exceptions, to be recognized through net income rather than other comprehensive income ("OCI").
+The standard will be effective for us beginning July 1, 2018.
+Adoption of the standard will be applied using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date.
+We are currently evaluating the impact of this standard on our consolidated financial statements, including accounting policies, processes, and systems.